hashicorp/terraform/website/docs/language/meta-arguments/for_each.html.md

 layout: "language"
 page_title: "The for_each Meta-Argument - Configuration Language"
 description: |-
-  Using the Terraform language `for_each` meta-argument to efficiently manage similar resources without writing a separate block for each one.
+  The `for_each` meta-argument allows you to efficiently manage similar infrastructure resources without writing a separate block for each one.
 ---

 # The `for_each` Meta-Argument